pflanze/functional-perl/docs/intro.md

     fperl> list(2,3,4)->fold(\&add, 0)
     $VAR1 = 9;

-Or we can pass the glob entry instead of taking a reference--this is simpler to type and looks better, in the author's opinion, and when the subroutine is redefined the glob will call the new definition, which is usually what you want, also setting and retrieving function values becomes symmetric (like in `*is_string_list = list_of
-\&is_string;`).
-Thus this intro is going to use this style from now on. **NOTE: some of the nice folks on the `#perl` IRC channel on freenode have voiced strong concern about this, given globs are an otherwise rarely and also rather unsafe feature of Perl (it's not checked by `use strict`, globs combine multiple types of values, and passing a glob allows the receiver to change its contents thus mutate its meaning at a distance) that's also not well documented and normally (maybe even here) best not used!
-So, don't understand this to be an approach agreed upon by the community, it's not, and its use may be deprecated here in the future!
-The author still hopes for a nicer syntax though.**

-    fperl> list(2,3,4)->fold(\&add, 0)
-    $VAR1 = 9;

 What if you would use `cons` instead of `+`?

     fperl> list(2,3,4)->fold(sub { cons $_[0], $_[1] }, null)